Business sales and secondary participations

 • Discounted Cash Flow Method (DCF)

-A combination of different methods based on financial analyses, market analyses, business assets and future prospects calculates the fair and realistic value of your company.
+A combination of different methods based on financial analyses, market analyses, business assets and future growth prospects calculates the fair and realistic estimate of your company’s value.

-A valuation is necessary when you want to sell your company to another party, but also if you want to attract private investors via shares.
-A valuation can also help you decide whether it's worth selling or attracting investors.
+A valuation is essential not only when you want to sell your company to another party, but also when you’re looking to attract private investors through shares.
+It can also help you decide whether selling or bringing in investors is worthwhile.

-If you don't know your company's valuation, it's also difficult to estimate what impact a capital increase could have on your shareholder structure.
+If you're unaware of your company’s valuation, it becomes difficult to estimate the impact a capital increase might have on your shareholder structure.

 How do we proceed?

-We then carry out market research to see how your company is valued compared to comparable companies and whether the valuation used is in line with the market.
+We then conduct market research to assess how your company is valued in comparison to similar businesses and whether the chosen valuation aligns with current market standards.

-In addition, we calculate what impact an investment has on your cap table and what potential return an investor can expect.
+In addition, we calculate the impact of an investment on your cap table and estimate the potential return an investor might expect.

-The final valuation for an investment is not necessarily the same as the valuation you calculated using the various methods.
-It also depends on your negotiation skills, the reason for the sales/capital round, and whether there are many alternatives on the market.
-To put it another way, your company is only worth what someone is willing to pay for it.
-Of course, the calculation helps you get the conversations started.
+The final valuation for an investment is not necessarily the same as the one derived from the various valuation methods.
+It also depends on your negotiation skills, the purpose of the sale or capital round, and the availability of alternative investment opportunities in the market.
+In other words: your company is ultimately worth what someone is willing to pay for it.
+Of course, having a well-founded valuation provides a solid starting point for those conversations.

 What do you get after the valuation?

 You will receive a valuation report from The Harbour.
-This report describes a market-based valuation of your company using the most common valuation methods and provides an overview of comparable transactions and companies in your sector.
-You can use this document in conversations with investors.
+This report provides a market-based valuation of your company, using the most common valuation methods.
+It also includes an overview of comparable transactions and companies in your sector.
+You can use this document in discussions with investors.

-In addition, you will receive a valuation template in Excel to calculate the value of your company yourself according to the most common principles and a cap table simulation to assess the impact of the valuation on your shareholder structure.
+In addition, you will receive an Excel valuation template, allowing you to calculate the value of your company yourself, based on the most widely used principles.
+You will also get a cap table simulation to assess the impact of the valuation on your shareholder structure.

-Get the right financing mix at the best terms
+Get the right financing mix on the best terms

 Standing still is not an option.
 Find the right financing for your business.

-Completely free of charge and barely half an hour of your time
+Completely free of charge and only takes half an hour of your time.